manos-mark/visual_servoing/README.md

 Using the OpenCV library we can detect two Aruco markers that are placed on the top of the robot, one marker for the current and one for the target position.
 We only have to call the function `cv2.detectMarkers` from wich we receive the corners of each marker and we can move on to the pose estimation.

 ## 4. Pose estimation
- Next step is to estimate the current and target poses, simple by calling the function `cv2.estimatePoseSingleMarkers`.
+ Next step is to estimate the current and target poses, simple by calling the function `cv2.estimatePoseSingleMarkers` in the [pose estimation module](https://github.com/manoskout/visual_servoing/blob/master/scripts/pose_estimation.py).
 From which we receive two vectors for each marker, one translational vector [x, y, z] and one rotational vector [x, y, z].
 Using the ROS publisher we sent those vectors to the robot controller, who is responsible to translate those matrices in a way that the robot should be able to move.
 This is implemented with the ROS publisher `rospy.Publisher('current_position', Pose_estimation_vectors, queue_size=10)`, where the *current_position* is the ROS topic that the controller will subscribe to fetch the custom message *Pose_estimation_vectors* tha we created, in order to send those vectors.

 The structure of this message is the following:
 `geometry_msgs/Vector3 rotational`
 `geometry_msgs/Vector3 translational`

 ## 5. Controller - Convert rotational and translational matrices to homogenious matrices
-The controller have to convert the rotational vector into rotational matrix using the Rodrigues transformation with the OpenCV function:
+The [controller module](https://github.com/manoskout/visual_servoing/blob/master/scripts/controller.py) have to convert the rotational vector into rotational matrix using the Rodrigues transformation with the OpenCV function:
 ` rotational_matrix, _ = cv2.Rodrigues(np.array([data.rotational.x, data.rotational.y, data.rotational.z], dtype=np.float32))`.

 Then we stack the rotational matrix horizontally with the transformational vector and append at the end the row *[0, 0, 0, 1]* in order to receive the homogenious matrix.